kaga/AfterShipRestKit/README.md

 		}
 	}

-##Demo Project
+##Playground
-There is a sample project in [AfterShipApiDemoiOS](ios/aftership.xcworkspace).
+There is a swift playground in [AfterShipApiDemoiOS](ios/aftership.xcworkspace).
 It requires a AfterShip API key in order to work, [which you can create one here](https://www.aftership.com/apps/api)

 ##Development
 Developer should use [aftership.xcworkspace](ios/aftership.xcworkspace) for development.
 This module does not depend on anything other than XCode.